Current CBCAP Program Instruction

 The remainder of the funds are distributed to states and territories under a formula grant.
 This process allows that:

 The funding allotments are estimations each year based on the variables present in determining funding amounts.
-Each state must provide cash match of 20% in non-Federal funding of the total allotment.
+Each state must provide a cash match of 20% in non-Federal funding of the total allotment.
 The match funds may come from state or private funding.

 You may claim the money that is used for match in one year as part of your leveraged claim for the next year as long as the money is not leveraged to claim for any other source of federal funds, the funds were directed through the lead agency, and the lead agency has not changed between fiscal years.